 What will matter is not how many people you knew but how many will feel a lasting loss when you’re gone.

-What will matter is not your memories but the memories that live in those who loved you.
+What will matter is not your memories but the memories of those who loved you.

 What will matter is how long you will be remembered, by whom, and for what.